FAQs

 What is my Organization ID (Org ID) and how can I locate it?

 Your organization ID is the unique identify for your Salesforce identity.
 You will need this ID when opening a case with Nintex support.
-Your Org ID appears on the Nintex Admin tab, in the Support box.
+You can find your Org ID on the right-hand corner of the Nintex Admin tab.